-These involve a higher degree of estimation than other balance sheet items and therefore may lead to a higher or lower cash outflow depending on the actual outcome of a past event.
+Provisions as well as contingent assets and liabilities involve a higher degree of estimation with respect to the probability and scale of cash inflows and outflows.
+As a result, they therefore may lead to a higher or lower cash outflow depending on the actual outcome of a past event.